ZombesModpack/Zombes/doc/README.txt

     Starting from your local Minecraft folder (see I):

-     1) Open mods/zombe/config.txt with notepad or your prefered text editor
+     1) (optional) Open mods/zombe/config.txt with your favorite text editor
          a) Enable the wanted mods by finding their corresponding line, like:
                 #modCloudEnabled       = yes
-            and uncommenting them, like :
+            and uncommenting them, like:
                 modCloudEnabled       = yes
          b) (optional) Configure the enabled mods by setting the values you want to the variables that immediately follow

      2) Launch the game and enjoy
           - (optional) While ingame (in a world), press F7 to access to the Zombe ingame config menu